scandella/twig-nova-treesitter.novaextension/README.md

-# Twig Tree-sitter for Nova
+# Twig for Nova 13

 Twig template syntax extension for Nova editor with Craft CMS support.
-Should work in Nova 13.
+As the title say, should work in Nova 13.

 ## Features